Seeley G. Mudd Manuscript Library Renovation Project

 Throughout the renovation, the building, which was constructed in 1976, will be closed.
 Many of Mudd’s collections will still be available and served out in Firestone Library’s Special Collections Reading Room located on the C floor.

-March-May 2020: Mudd Library public services operations will be extremely limited while we move the collections out of the building into an off-site storage facility.
+March 13 at 1 p.m.: The Mudd Library building will close.
+Services will be extremely limited, including reference assistance, as we move the collections out of the building into an off-site storage facility.
 Please contact us at the email or phone listed below as soon as possible for any anticipated collection needs during this time.

-June 2020: A Mudd Library collections service point will open in the Special Collections Reading Room in Firestone Library, located on C Floor.
+June 3 at 9 a.m.: A Mudd Library collections service point will open in the Special Collections Reading Room in Firestone Library, located on C floor.
 Researchers MUST make advance plans to visit the library in order to use Mudd’s collections.
-Requests for materials will need to be made with at least 72 business hours notice.
+Requests for materials will need to be made with at least two weeks' notice.
 Please see our website for the most up-to-date information on visiting Princeton and requesting materials.

 We appreciate your patience and look forward to sharing our new space with you in 2021.